 We are a leading ASIC chip design company, and research and development is key to the success of our blockchain and telecommunications products.
-Our research and development expenses were US\$43.5 million and US\$10.2 million in 2018 and the nine months ended September 30, 2019, respectively.
+Our research and development expenses were US\$43.5 million and US\$13.4 million in 2018 and 2019, respectively.
 We continue to focus on enhancing our product planning and research and development capabilities to enable us to introduce or improve products that can well address evolving customer needs in a timely manner.
 As existing competitors may introduce new technologies or provide more competitive offerings and more companies may enter the market to compete with us, competition may intensify in the future and consequently our competitiveness and market share may be affected.
 As a result, our ability to continue offering new and enhanced ASIC chips for Bitcoin mining as well as competitive products and technologies will have a significant impact on our results of operations.